 - 1/2 cup chickpeas (drained, if using canned)

 - 1 tablespoon olive oil

 - 1 tablespoon soy sauce

 - 1 teaspoon smoked paprika

 - Combine chickpeas and onion in a food processor, pulse a few times to break up the chickpeas.
-Add in spinach, oil, soy sauce, oregano, paprika, and sunflower seeds, pulse a few more times.
+Add in spinach, sunflower seeds, olive oil, soy sauce, oregano, paprika, and salt; pulse a few more times.

 - Add in egg white and bread crumbs, pulsing until mixture comes together.
 Remove from food processor, run your hands under water, divide mixture into two balls, and shape into 1/2" thick patties.